-NYSDEC maintains water resource information through its Waterbody Inventory/Priority Waterbodies List (WI/PWL) database.
-The Waterbody Inventory refers to a listing of all waters, identified as specific individual waterbody segments or Assessment Units, within the state.
-The Waterbody Inventory includes both assessed and currently unassessed waters.
-The Priority Waterbodies List is the subset of waters in the Waterbody Inventory that have documented water quality impairments, minor impacts, and/or threats.
-The WI/PWL assessments provide the foundation for both the State's compilation of the biennial Section 305(b) Water Quality Report on all waters of the state, and for the development of the state Section 303(d) List, which is comprised of waters that do not meet water quality standards, do not support water uses, and require development of a TMDL (Total Maximum Daily Load).
+The DEC maintains water resources information through its Waterbody Inventory/Priority Waterbodies List (WI/PWL) database.
+The Waterbody Inventory (WI) refers to a listing of all waters, identified as specific individual waterbody segments, or assessment units, within the state.
+The WI includes both assessed and currently unassessed waters.
+The PWL is a subset of waters in the WI that have documented water quality impairments, minor impacts, and/or threats.
+The WI/PWL assessments provide the foundation for both the state's compilation of the biennial Section 305(b) Water Quality Report on all waters of the state, and for the development of the Section 303(d) List, which is comprised of waters that do not meet water quality standards, do not support water uses, and require development of a TMDL (Total Maximum Daily Load).7

-DEC develops and updates the PWL using a combination of stakeholder input and DEC monitoring results.
-The PWL is updated on a statewide, five-year rotating schedule, and is used by DEC and other agencies as a primary resource for water resources management and funding.
+The DEC develops and updates the PWL using a combination of stakeholder input and DEC monitoring results.
+The PWL is updated on a statewide, five-year rotating schedule, and is used by the DEC and other agencies as a primary resource for water resources management and funding.
 In Tompkins County, the southern end of Cayuga Lake is listed as impaired for bathing and recreation due to algal/weed growth, nutrients, and silt/sediment.
 Until 2014, Cayuga Lake was also listed as impaired by pathogens.
-This listing was removed based on data submitted to DEC by WRC members representing the Ithaca Area Waste Water Treatment Plant and the Community Science Institute.
+This listing was removed based on data submitted to the DEC by WRC members representing the Ithaca Area Waste Water Treatment Facility (IAWWTF) and the Community Science Institute (CSI).

 For waters that are determined to be impaired, states must consider the development of a TMDL or other strategies to reduce the input of the specific pollutants.
-Impaired water-bodies and their related pollutants are published by DEC on the New York State Section 303(d) List of Impaired/TMDL Waters.
-The most recent list published in 2015 identified the southern end of Cayuga Lake as impaired by two pollutants: phosphorus and silt/sediment.
+Impaired waterbodies and their related pollutants are published by the DEC on the NYS Section 303(d) List of Impaired/TMDL Waters.
+The most recent list, published in 2016, identifies the southern end of Cayuga Lake as impaired by two pollutants: phosphorus and silt/sediment.

-Most of the phosphorus that enters the southern end of Cayuga Lake is bound up with the sediment carried by Fall Creek, Cayuga Inlet, and Sixmile Creek.
+Most of the phosphorus that enters the southern end of Cayuga Lake is bound up with sediment carried by Fall Creek, Cayuga Inlet, and Six Mile Creek.
 This sediment is largely the result of stormwater runoff and erosion of stream banks.
 The loss of natural wetlands in the valley at the south end of the lake that would act as sediment traps has contributed to sedimentation in the southern end of Cayuga Lake.
 A TMDL or other strategy to address phosphorus will likely need to address methods to reduce the amount of phosphorus found in these tributaries.
 In addition to sediment-bound phosphorus, phosphorus also enters the southern end of the lake from point sources, including wastewater treatment plants and the Cornell Lake Source Cooling heat exchange facility.
 It is easier to control/regulate point sources than non-point sources.
-In recent years, tertiary phosphorus treatment systems have been installed at the Ithaca Area Wastewater Treatment Facility and at the Cayuga Heights Wastewater Treatment Plant, significantly reducing their contributions of phosphorus.
+In recent years, tertiary phosphorus treatment systems have been installed at the IAWWTF and Cayuga Heights Sewage Treatment Plant, significantly reducing their contributions of phosphorus.